Kauebessa/java-basico/README.md

 # java-basico
-A repository to store the contents of java classes First commit
+A repository to store the contents of java variables